Amtrak California Zephyr title card

 #6 EastboundLunch & DinnerBreakfast, Lunch, & DinnerBreakfast & Lunch

-If you want to print out the Amtrak California Zephyr Schedule, there is one below, or you can print an Amtrak Schedule or custom schedule yourself!
+If you’d like to print out the Amtrak California Zephyr Schedules below, you can print an Amtrak Schedule or a custom schedule yourself.

-This information comes from the official Amtrak website, which I last checked on 9/17/2024.
+This information is sourced from the official Amtrak website, last checked on September 17, 2024.
 Amtrak can change times and stops at any time.

 Train 5